cppchecksolutions/vscode-cppcheck-official/README.md

 # Cppcheck Official

-**Cppcheck Official** is a minimalistic Visual Studio Code extension that runs [cppcheck](https://cppcheck.sourceforge.net/) against C/C++ files upon save and reports any warnings or errors in the Problems panel.
+**Cppcheck Official** is a Visual Studio Code extension that runs [cppcheck](https://cppcheck.sourceforge.io/) against C/C++ files upon save and reports any warnings or errors in the Problems panel.

 ## Features